 Performance Difference Between IPL and Laser Hair Removal?

 Both IPL, as well as laser hair reduction treatments, have been widely available since the 1990s and they both utilize light energy to cause damage in the hair shaft that disrupts the growth process of the hair.

 Hairs on your skin are at different growth stages.
 Fully grown hairs are zapped by the IPL or laser light which penetrates the surface of the skin where it’s absorbed by the melanin in the hair shaft and converted into intense heath that “damages” the growth process.
 Hairs naturally fall out over a few days to a week.

 The heat damages the growth cells by scarring them and destroying their ability to regrow – without surrounding skin cell damage.
-You might be thinking “burning, sounds painful” but laser and IPL treatment is comfortable and painless for most people.
-With that said, everyone is different, most people are fine, but you might be someone who experiences a problem after laser treatment.
+You might be thinking “burning, sounds painful” but laser and IPL treatment are comfortable and painless for most people.
+With that said, everyone is different, most people are fine, but you might be someone who experiences some skin problems after treatment.

 However, in our humble opinion, the best choice for home hair removal is IPL over Laser, because manufacturers such as Braun, Philips, and Smooth Skin offer the best products using IPL technology.

 Although the IPL treatment is not completely pain-free, it is considerably less painful compared to other hair removal methods like waxing or epilation.

 Since IPL destroys the root of the hair, it stops the hair follicle from re-growing.
 This translates into eventually needing less treatment as time goes by.

 Hair removal methods that involve pulling the hair out by the root, such as waxing or epilation, require a certain amount of hair growth for the method to be carried out.

 For IPL, however, you don’t need any such regrowth, as certain wavelengths from the spectrum target the hair follicles directly.